binerogroup/documentation/networking/load-balancer/layer7-policies/index.rst

 Finally, a value is specified, for example when comparing hostname, ``example.com`` could be specified.

-The entire evaluation can also be negated, for instance when looking for a non logged in user, you might redirect to login when **not** finding a cookie.
+The entire evaluation can also be negated, for example when looking for a non logged in user, you might redirect to login when **not** finding a cookie.

 If the Layer7 rule is met, the Layer7 policy will trigger.